1. Interest Rate

 5. Maximum 70% Loan-To-Value for 3rd Residential Mortgage Loan Onwards

 This policy was implemented in 2010 for housing loans.
 A person with 2 active housing loans under his name will only be able to get a margin of finance of up to 70% for his 3rd home loan onwards.
 This increases the cash outlay required to speculate serially in the residential property sector.

-However, whether by design or by oversight, due to certain loopholes or allowances, it has not been as effective as it potentially could have been.
+But (whether by design or by oversight, due to certain loopholes or allowances), it hasn't been as effective as it potentially could've been.

 Firstly, commercial property mortgages remain unaffected.
 With many new property launches blurring the lines between commercial and residential type units, savvy borrowers are free to take up commercial property mortgage packages that skirt this limitation.

 Additionally, loopholes in individual bank borrowing guidelines are regularly exploited by savvy buyers with the tacit abetment of those within the banking industry.

 Finally, this policy doesn't take into account the number of houses one already has that isn’t mortgaged.
 Nonetheless, it has proven effective in increasing the barriers to entry in the secondary housing market, and a lesser degree, in the primary market.